psychemedia/pentrich-uprising/resources/61_habeas_corpus_seditious_meetings_bills.md

 # The Report of the Committee on Secrecy and Two Related Bills

-TO DO  - tell a tale from the perspective of the legislation / biogrpahy of a piece of legislation?
+TO DO  - tell a tale from the perspective of the legislation / biography of a piece of legislation?

 - process
 - arguments in favour / against?